Hannaford Seniors

 Recently retired, Brad looks forward to the challenges of a new ministry.
 He feels that seniors are a vital part of the church Body and though he has only recently crossed the threshold of “senior-dom,” he trusts that God can use Him to help seniors build a stronger relationship with God and stronger relationships with others.
 The senior years are accompanied by unique challenges, and Brad hopes to be able to come alongside seniors to pass along God’s hope and encouragement.

 Brad and his wife Erin began attending Hannaford in November 2019.
-They have three grown children and two grandchildren (and a third due Spring 2026).
+They have three grown children and three grandchildren.

 Text "SENIOR" to 406-418-4221 to receive Senior Ministry texts.